 Collaborating and networking

 Research is increasingly a collaborative process.
 Even if you view yourself as a lone scholar, you will be building on the work of others and discussions about your research will bring you new ideas and different leads.
-The frequently asked questions below will provide you with ideas about tools that can help you work effectively with others wherever they happen to be, as well as how you can find out about who those people might be in the first place.
+The frequently asked questions below will provide you with ideas about some tools that can help you work effectively with others wherever they happen to be, as well as how you can find out about who those people might be in the first place.

 Working in research groups, even if the researchers are on the same campus, can be challenging at times, but there are some useful technological solutions.

 IT Services provides advice on file sharing and storage.
 Microsoft Teams and Groups facilitate file sharing with internal and external collaborators, but is not recommended for confidential data.

 There are a range of notepad apps that researchers use for sharing ideas for research or conferences notes, such as Evernote and Realtime Board.
 If you simply need a 'to do' list (or set of lists) for your project, why not try the Microsoft Apps, or Trello or Wunderlist?
 Always check about the ownership of the data and security of the tools before using them.

 Microsoft Teams and Cisco Jabber, supported by IT Services, enable webchat and conference calls amongst University staff and Doctoral Researchers.